lucas-mior/csv_plotter/README.md

     * mouse interaction (zoom, crop...)
 - select which columns to plot
 - select X axis
+- create new curves by inserting expressions parsed by `pandas.eval()`
+- remove unwanted columns (for organization purposes)

 ## Non-features
 - CSV edition (use a text/spreadsheet editor)
 - open more than one file

 ## TODO
-- Add new curves as linear combinations of the existing data
+- ~~Add new curves as linear combinations of the existing data~~.
+- Add option to configurate color, linesize and linestyle for each curve.
-- Use left and right axes to fit plots with different amplitudes
+- Use left and right axes to fit plots with different amplitudes.

 ## Dependencies
 - matplotlib